aviram-shubeili/code-flow/docs/CodeFlow - Comprehensive Architectural and Technical Decision.md

 - **Frontend:** React with **Next.js**, utilizing **TypeScript**.
 Chosen for modern development experience, routing capabilities, and strong industry adoption.
 - **Backend API:** **Node.js** runtime logic using **TypeScript**, implemented within **Next.js API Routes**.
 This provides a unified language across the stack and simplifies deployment within the Next.js framework.
+- **ORM:** **Drizzle ORM**.
+Used for type-safe database access, Edge runtime compatibility, schema migrations, and integration with Auth.js.
 - **Database:** **PostgreSQL**.
 Selected for its robustness with structured data, suitability for current and future relational data needs, and the value of learning SQL and relational design principles.
 - **VCS Integration:** Direct interaction with the **GitHub API**, specifically leveraging **GraphQL** internally on the backend for efficient data fetching.